MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeSupersedence.md

 ### -SupersedingDeploymentType

-Specifies a superseding (new) deployment type object.
-Get this object with the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.
+Specify a deployment type object for the application to supersede the other.
+In other words, the _replacement_ deployment type.
+To get this object, use the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.

 ```yaml
 Type: IResultObject